Cambridgeshire Militia: Littleport Riots

 There was another long peace after the Battle of Waterloo and the militia were quickly disembodied.
 The Cambridgeshire Militia marched back to Ely for this to be carried out in January 1816.

 Each regiment maintained a small permanent staff of sergeants and drummers under the adjutant, and these were sometimes called upon in support the civil authorities.
 Within months of the regiment being disembodied, the permanent staff were engaged in putting down the Ely and Littleport riots:

 Our alarm has considerably subsided, from intelligence just brought in from Ely, stating, that the main body of the insurgents were attacked on Friday morning (after the Riot Act had been read without effect), and completely touted.
 Sir Henry 15.
 Dudley and the Rev. 11.
 Law. two Magistrates of the isle, "arriving with Captain Wortham's Troop of Yeomanry early on Friday morning, and learning that the rioters had determined to set fire to Littleport that night, and the town Ely on the night following, called out the small detachment of the 1st Dragoons consisting of 18 men, commanded by Capt.
 Methuen, and sending 24 of the disbanded Militia, who were armed from the country depot by Lieut.
 Woolert, pushed on to Littleport, where, taking the insurgents by surprise, their defeat was speedy and complete.
 The savage rioters soon began to fire upon the Magistrates and the troops, from barricaded houses near the river, when the latter were ordered to fire into them.
 The conflict, though short, was sharp.
 The insurgents soon began to fly from every part of the town over the Fens, and were pursued in every direction: only two of the rioters were killed (one of them a Chief), and a few wounded – 104 were taken prisoners, and more are hourly bringing; fortunately the soldiers had only two or three slightly wounded.

 A number of those involved in the riots were later hanged.

 Although officers continued to be commissioned into the militia and ballots were still held during the long peace after the Battle of Waterloo, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers were progressively reduced.
+The ballot was suspended by the Militia Act 1829.
 However, the militia were called out for training in 1833:

 Militia Review.— The 68th Cambs.
 Regiment of Militia were inspected by Col. Knox, of the Coldstream Guards, on Monday (yesterday), and were highly complimented for the efficiency they had attained in their drill.
 The weather was very uupropitious, rain descending during the whole of the inspection.